 How to Translate Data into Actionable Insights?

 Data is only valuable if you act on it.
 That starts by identifying friction points in your funnel.
-For example, If analytics shows people are dropping off at the checkout page, maybe your shipping costs are too high, or the page takes too long to load.
+For instance, if analytics indicate that people are dropping off at the checkout page, it may be because your shipping costs are too high or the page takes too long to load.
 Solving these problems can lead to immediate revenue gains.

 Reporting Best Practices

 When creating reports, keep them focused and easy to understand.
-Share your most important KPIs, add visual elements like charts and graphs, and tailor reports to different departments.
+Share your most important KPIs, incorporate visual elements such as charts and graphs, and customize reports for different departments.
 Your marketing team needs different data than your warehouse staff.
 So make it relevant.

 Use Dashboards for Real-Time Monitoring